-Many of us are familiar with SK ii’s first essence toner, also dubbed ‘miracle water’, however with the price of one bottle stretching up to $179, many of us are looking for products similar to SK ii that wouldn’t weight as heavy on our wallets.
+Many of us are familiar with SK ii’s first essence toner, also dubbed ‘miracle water’, however with the price of one bottle stretching up to $179, many of us are looking for products similar to SK ii that wouldn’t weigh as heavy on our wallets.

-And if you’re one of them, you’re in luck – today I’m uncovering the best alternatives for the award winning facial essence and explaining exactly why you should consider adding them into your beauty routine.
+And if you’re one of them, you’re in luck – today I’m uncovering the best alternatives for the award-winning facial essence and explaining exactly why you should consider adding them into your beauty routine.